Man behind New Year's attack visited New Orleans before, recorded video with smart glasses, FBI says

 Security a prime concern ahead of other major events

-Police have used multiple vehicles and barricades to block traffic at Bourbon and Canal streets since the attack.
+Police have used vehicles and barricades to block traffic at Bourbon and Canal streets since.
 Other law enforcement agencies helped city officers provide extra security, said Reese Harper, a New Orleans police spokesperson.

-The first parade of the Carnival season leading up to Mardi Gras in March is scheduled to take place Monday evening.
+The first parade of the Carnival season leading up to Mardi Gras in March is scheduled Monday evening.
 New Orleans also will host the Super Bowl on Feb.
 9.

 In a previous effort to protect the French Quarter, the city installed steel columns known as bollards to restrict vehicle access to Bourbon Street.
 The posts normally retract to allow deliveries to bars and restaurants.
 But they stopped working reliably after being gummed up by Mardi Gras beads, beer and other detritus.

 When New Year’s Eve arrived, the bollards were gone.
-New Orleans Mayor LaToya Cantrell acknowledged the city remains uncertain as to whether the new bollards it is installing in the French Quarter would be able to stop a similar vehicle attack from occurring again.
+New Orleans Mayor LaToya Cantrell acknowledged the city remains uncertain as to whether the new bollards it is installing in the French Quarter would be able to stop a similar vehicle attack.

 “The thorough assessment that I am asking for will determine whether they are strong enough,” Cantrell said.
 “I can’t say with surety that’s the case but an expert will be able to do so, and we’ll respond accordingly.”
 Cantrell said she requested that Homeland Security upgrade Mardi Gras to the highest Special Event Assessment Rating to receive more federal support for security and risk assessments.